The Evolution of Shield Wall Tactics during the Crusades

 Formation and Purpose

 By the 10th and 11th centuries, the shield wall had become the standard infantry tactic across Scandinavia, the British Isles, and parts of the Continent.
-The arrival of the Crusades, however, would test its limits and force its evolution.
+The arrival of the Crusades would, however, test its limits and force its evolution.
+The expanding use of heavier armor and longer spears in the late 11th century also began to alter the traditional dynamic, making the shield wall more capable of withstanding direct assaults but also more vulnerable to mobile missile troops.

 Byzantine Influence